UPDATED NOVEMBER 12, 2020

 Cooking day in, day out can be boring and tiring.
 You can change this.
 You can create and enjoy your culinary experience as a home cook by experimenting with different kind of ingredients.
 Let’s begin with herbs!
-There are plenty of flavourful herbs you can use in cooking.
-While specific herbs pair beautifully with certain meat, what is the best herbs for beef?
+There are plenty of flavorful herbs you can use in cooking.
+While specific herbs pair beautifully with certain meat, what the best herbs for beef is?

-Today, you will get to know the best herbs to flavour your beef.
+Today, you will get to know the best herbs to flavor your beef.
 Should you be using fresh or dried herbs?
 Read on…

 Best Herbs with Beef

 Beef is rich meat meaning it contains a lot of protein and fat.
-Thus, you need to use strong and savoury herbs to hold their own flavours.
+Thus, you need to use strong and savory herbs to hold their own flavors.
 Else, the taste and aroma of the herbs are lost.
 However, always bear in mind that balance is the key to palatable dishes.

 Here are 6 common cooking herbs to bring out the best of your beef dish while keeping the herbaceous tang.

 Rosemary is known for its woody fragrance and has a minty, peppery, balsamic taste.
-It pairs wonderfully with heavy or greasy flavours of beef.
+It pairs wonderfully with heavy or greasy flavors of beef.